lakesoul-io/LakeSoul/website/docs/01-Getting Started/01-setup-local-env.md

 Download flink-s3-fs-hadoop.jar: https://repo1.maven.org/maven2/org/apache/flink/flink-s3-fs-hadoop/1.17.2/flink-s3-fs-hadoop-1.17.2.jar
 Download flink-shaded-hadoop-2-uber-2.6.5-10.0.jar: https://repo1.maven.org/maven2/org/apache/flink/flink-shaded-hadoop-2-uber/2.6.5-10.0/flink-shaded-hadoop-2-uber-2.6.5-10.0.jar

-## 2. Start on Hadoop, Spark and FLink cluster environments
+## 2. Start on Hadoop, Spark and Flink cluster environments
 Run LakeSoul tasks on Hadoop you only need to add the relevant configuration information to the environment variables and Spark and FLink cluster configurations.
 The specific operations are as follows:

 ### 2.1 Add the following information to the Spark configuration file spark-defaults.conf